 - Mechanical ventilation

-- Underlying co-morbidities, such as DM or cardiac disease
+- Underlying co-morbidities, such as diabetes mellitus or cardiac disease

 Patients with hospital-acquired pneumonia classically present with a combination of cough (productive or non-productive), dyspnoea, or chest pain.

-On examination, patients may have a reduced oxygen saturation, increased RR or HR, or with features of a septic response, such as pyrexia.
+On examination, patients may have a reduced oxygen saturation, increased RR or HR, pyrexial, or with features of a septic response.
 Bronchial breath sounds (localised or diffuse) and inspiratory crackles may be heard on auscultation, associated with a dull percussion note.

-The differential diagnoses for pneumonia include acute heart failure or acute coronary syndrome, PE, asthma or COPD exacerbation, pleural effusion or empyema, thyroid disease, and psychological (e.g. anxiety disorder).
+The differential diagnoses for pneumonia include acute heart failure or acute coronary syndrome, PE, asthma or COPD exacerbation, pleural effusion or empyema, and psychological (e.g. anxiety disorder).

 If the cough is productive, a sputum sample should be taken for culture.
 Any signs of a severe infection or sepsis should warrant blood cultures being taken during times of pyrexia.

-Patients with a suspected HAP will require a chest x-ray to confirm the infection, presenting as consolidation, either lobar or bronchopneumonia.
-Consolidation can be differentiated from other shadowing on a CXR by the presence of air bronchograms.
+Patients with a suspected HAP will require a chest x-ray (CXR) to confirm the infection, presenting as consolidation*, either lobar or bronchopneumonia (Fig. 2).

 If a sputum sample is unobtainable, severe or non-responding infections may require a bronchoalveolar lavage, yet you should gain specialist advice before requesting this.

-All patients should receive appropriate O2 therapy as indicated, targeting ≥94% saturation.
-Any signs of sepsis or septic shock should be treated aggressively.
+All patients should receive appropriate O2 therapy as indicated, targeting ≥94% saturation (or 88-92% in those at risk of hypercapnic respiratory failure).
+Any evidence of sepsis or septic shock should be managed and treated accordingly (discussed here).

 Confirmed pneumonia should be treated with empirical antibiotics, pending sensitivities.
-In the UK, the antibiotic decision should be based upon the CURB-65 score and guided by local policy.
-An example regimen:
+Antibiotic choice should be guided by local policy; an example regimen is: